 Annual Reports and Administratively Dissolved Corporations and LLCs

 Corporations and Limited Liability Companies (LLC) file an annual report form with the Secretary of State’s office.
-Failure to return the form by the due date can result in the business being administratively dissolved (your authority to do business in Idaho is revoked).
+Failure to return the form by the due date can result in the business being administratively dissolved (the liability protection afforded by being a corporation or LLC is revoked and the owners assume personal liability for the business).
 When the report is due, the Secretary of State’s office mails a notice to the company’s address of record.
 The report can then be returned by mail or completed on-line.
 If not returned within 60 days of the due date, a warning card is sent.
 Failure to respond will result in the business being administratively dissolved.
 If your business is administratively dissolved, contact the Secretary of State’s office to find out how to reinstate the business.
-Reinstatement requires time and money and your ability to conduct business during the suspension may be affected.
+Reinstatement requires time and money.
+During the suspension the business and its owners become personally liable for any issues that might arise.

 Important: Annual report forms cannot be forwarded by the Post Office.
 It is the business owner’s responsibility to keep all contact information up to date with the Secretary of State’s office or risk having the business administratively dissolved.

-Registering a Foreign Corporation or LLC in Idaho
+Registering a Foreign Corporation, LLC or Partnership in Idaho

-Foreign corporations and LLCs desiring to apply for a “Certificate of Authority” to do business in Idaho must submit an application and a “Certificate of Existence” from their home state indicating the business is currently in good standing in that state.
-The “Certificate of Existence” must be obtained from the office or agency in the state where the “Articles of Incorporation” were originally filed within 90 days of the date of registration in Idaho.
+Foreign corporations, LLCs and partnerships desiring to apply for a “Certificate of Authority” to do business in Idaho must submit an application and a “Certificate of Existence” from their home state indicating the business is currently in good standing in that state.
+The “Certificate of Existence” is obtained from the office or agency in the state where the business is legally registered within 90 days of the date of registration in Idaho.

-Foreign corporations file a Foreign Registration Statement to do business in Idaho.
-Foreign LLCs file a Foreign Limited Liability Company form.
-If a registered foreign corporation or LLC stops doing business in Idaho, a “Withdrawal of Foreign Registration Statement” or a “Cancellation of Certificate of Authority” must be filed.
+Foreign corporations, LLCs and partnerships file a Foreign Registration Statement to do business in Idaho.
+If a registered foreign entity ceases doing business in Idaho, a “Withdrawal of Foreign Registration Statement” or a “Cancellation of Certificate of Authority” must be filed.
 Contact the Secretary of State’s office to secure the appropriate form.

 Changing a Registered Business Entity Type